pkurash/13TeV/README.md

 # 13TeV
 Gamma production analysis in pp collitions at 13 TeV

-Macros for running locally and on grid.
+Code for running locally and on grid.

+Use '13' and '23' macros for analysis of real and MC data, respectively.